jzwdsb/blog_source/source/_posts/2018-01-26-pl0_compiler.md

 - nextToken

-　　The getToken method should get one token from the tokenstream, in order to consume the tokens which belongs to the current nonterminal symbol.<br>
+　　The getToken method should get one token from the tokenstream, in order to consume the tokens which belongs to the current nonterminal symbol.
 　　The nextToken method should allow the parser to look ahead one token in order to select the different rlues to move on.